SELISEdigitalplatforms/l0-net-ecohub-saf/README.md

 Console.WriteLine($"Status: {response}");
 ```

 ---

-### 3. SAF REST Event Handling
+### 3. SAF Event Handling

+The SAF event handling can be implemented using either of the following approaches:

+3.a.
+REST Proxy - Using `ISafRestProxyEventHandler`
+3.b.
+Kafka Native - Using `ISafKafkaEventHandler`

+Choose the approach that best suits your application's requirements:

+- Use REST Proxy (3.a) for simpler HTTP-based integration
+- Use Kafka Native (3.b) for direct Kafka connectivity with better performance

+### 3.a.
+SAF Event Handling using REST Proxy

-The `ISafEventService` interface provides methods for sending and receiving SAF events.
+The `ISafRestProxyEventHandler` interface provides methods for sending and receiving SAF events.

 #### Send Offer NLPI Event